 Electronic filing requirements

 Businesses and payroll service providers must submit all W-2s electronically using iWire.
-Businesses with more than 10 1099s must also submit their information returns using iWire*.
-We don't accept information returns in any other format**.
+Businesses that issue 1099s must also submit their information returns using iWire*.
+We don't accept information returns in any other format.

 We may assess penalties of up to $25,000 for not filing electronically, filing incorrect W-2s or 1099s, or filing late.